AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 1. Enter the *Organization URL* -- for example, `https://contoso.crm.dynamics.com`
 2. Select the *Deployment Type* -- **Online**
 3. Select the *Authentication Method* -- **OAuth 2.0 / Shared Secret**
-4. Enter the *Application ID* and *Client Secret* which you set aside previously
+4. Enter the *Application ID* and *Client Secret* (from client secret value column) which you set aside previously
 5. Check whether the credentials are OK by hitting the **Verify Connection** button
 6. Upon successful test, click **Save settings** to establish a connection to CRM